decentraland/unity-renderer/docs/how-to-renderer-protocol.md

 }
 ```

-Add the service to the registering list:
+Add the service to the registering list in: `packages/renderer-protocol/inverseRpc/rpcServer.ts`

-In: `packages/renderer-protocol/inverseRpc/rpcServer.ts`
 ```ts
 async function registerKernelServices(serverPort: RpcServerPort<RendererProtocolContext>) {
   ...